Dhruv1777/threads-sentiment-analysis/README.md

 ## Sentiment Scores

-A great way to get an idea of how users feel about 'Threads' in their reviews is deriving a 'sentiment score' for them.
-The sentiment scores here come from predefined lists of words (as part of packages in R) that are labeled as either positive or negative.
+### Findings:

+Ratings of '1' exhibit negative sentiment scores for Play Store reviews but show a positive (albeit close to zero) sentiment for App Store reviews.
+The variation suggests operating system-based differences in user perceptions, despite a skewed number of App Store reviews.

 ![Absolute_Sentiment_Scores_by_Rating_and_Source-1.png](./images/Absolute_Sentiment_Scores_by_Rating_and_Source-1.png)
 ![Absolute_Sentiment_Scores_by_Source.png](./images/Absolute_Sentiment_Scores_by_Source.png)

-While you can see viewing the sentiment scores by their numerical ratings as too obvious to reveal anything significant, it is interesting to note how a rating of '1' corresponds to a negative sentiment score for Play Store users, but remains positive (though close to 0) for App Store users.

-Of course, the difference between users of each of the two operating systems can result from the limited number of App Store reviews.
-To counteract this, we can try to get a clearer picture of how users feel about 'Threads' via an 'average' sentiment score.
-These averages are derived from normalizing the sentiment score by the total number of reviews for each source
+Average Sentiment Scores
+By normalizing sentiment scores against the total number of reviews per source, an average sentiment score offers a clearer view of overall user feelings towards "Threads".

 ![Average_Sentiment_Scores_by_Rating_and_Source](./images/(Normalised_by_Count_Method)_Average_Sentiment_Scores_by_Rating_and_Source_1.png)
 ![Average_Sentiment_Scores_by_Source.png](./images/Average_Sentiment_Scores_by_Source.png)

-### Key Word Analysis
+## Key Word Analysis

 Keyword analysis allows us to expand our analysis beyond sentiment scores and numeric ratings.
 I have pulled up the most commonly used words appearing in all of the reviews - both positive and negative. of course, before this, I have tried my best to remove any 'stop words' (common words such as "and", "the", etc., that do not carry significant meaning) through both in-built algorithms in R and a list I created myself manually after viewing the most commonly used words.